Sinf-e-Aahan: Episodes 6 - 10

-Our attention turns to a new cast member who joins to head the battalion command of the ladies wing at PMA - SSG Commando, Major Usama, (Sheheryar Munawar) and his wife, Kiran (Sonia Mishal) & their daughter.
+Our attention turns to a new cast member who joins to head the battalion command of the ladies wing at PMA - SSG Commando, Major Usama, and his wife, Kiran and their daughter.
 As Nathmy arrives in Pakistan, she receives a warm welcome by the representatives of Pak Army who are to escort her from Islamabad International Airport to PMA Kakul, Abbottabad.
-All Lady Cadets arrive at PMA and are heartily welcomed at the inaugural gala dinner where Nathmy meets a young Gentleman Cadet (GC) Shehryar, who relates his family link to the Sri Lankan culture and Sri Lankan Army via his father (later to see that he is the son of the same Col. Mujahid Saleem who was Nathmy’s father’s comrade in the Pak - Lankan Military coalition against the LTTE.)
+All Lady Cadets arrive at PMA and are heartily welcomed at the inaugural gala dinner where Nathmy meets a young Gentleman Cadet (GC) Shehryar, who relates his family link to the Sri Lankan culture and Sri Lankan Army via his father (later to see that he is the son of the same Col. Mujahid Saleem who was Nathmy's father's comrade in the Pak - Lankan Military coalition against the LTTE.)
 While all other lady Cadets marvel at the facilities, Mahjabeen is not amused.
 The mere thought of being tied down by rules immediately ignites an inner hostility against PMA's system, and she vows to run away the moment any pressure of compliance is placed upon her.
-Suddenly Mahjabeen sees Rabia’s brother who was once her love interest, but chooses to ignore him.
+Suddenly Mahjabeen sees Rabia's brother who was once her love interest, but chooses to ignore him.
 When the lady Cadets (LCs) enter the company lines, their luggage is checked and all useless stuff is instructed to be sent back home.
 This meant that all flashy lady-like makeup / dresses / paraphernalia brought by Mahjabeen and spiritual items like amulets, rosaries, and talismans and the like brought by others were all impermissible.